 Top 25 Most Valuable Comic Books

-You want my advice?
+Do you want my advice?
 Start reading comic books!
 The billion-dollar films you love so much get their ideas from them anyway.

-Black Widow’s First Appearance
+Black Widow’s First Appearance as Investment Potential

 So here are the 25 most valuable comic books.